dartsidedev/grind75/README.md

 Trick: pre-head pointer significantly simplifies the algorithm.
 While both lists are not empty, pick one off the lists and add to the results.
+Move pointer.
-Do not forget to add the remaining items of the longer list.
+Do not forget to add the remaining items of the longer list to the list.
 Return the pre-head's next as result.

 Consider empty nodes.